moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 <span class="hl-purple">I am interested in the political economy of data and in foreign policy</span>.
 My work focuses on stories that investigate the structural sources of inequality and broaden our imagination of what is politically feasible.

-Methodologically, I <span class="hl-blue">combine quantitative analysis with reporting</span>, using data to contextualize and interrogate anecdotal evidence.
+Methodologically, I often <span class="hl-blue">combine quantitative analysis with reporting</span>, using data to contextualize and interrogate anecdotal evidence.
 <div class="tabs" data-tabs>
   <div class="tablist" role="tablist" aria-label="Sections">
     <button class="tab-btn" type="button" role="tab" id="tab-about-btn" aria-controls="tab-about" aria-selected="true">About</button>